flimflam-austin/hugo-cms-test/content/quick_reads/20210416-defense-rests/index.md

       "a use of force."
     _key: 7e3abd036c8a
   - order: 3
+    useCheckmark: false
-    body: "> \"I was concerned for the officers' safety, yes.\" \n\nMinneapolis Park Police Officer Peter Chang,\_one of the officers called to the scene on May 25, 2020, testified that he was concerned for the safety of the officers that day because \"the crowd was becoming more loud and aggressive.\" One of the arguments made by the defense is that Derek Chauvin's actions were influenced by the surrounding crowd and bystanders, which he deemed as hostile."
+    body: "> \"I was concerned for the officers' safety, yes.\"\n\nMinneapolis Park Police Officer Peter Chang,\_one of the officers called to the scene on May 25, 2020, testified that he was concerned for the safety of the officers that day because \"the crowd was becoming more loud and aggressive.\" One of the arguments made by the defense is that Derek Chauvin's actions were influenced by the surrounding crowd and bystanders, which he deemed as hostile."
     _key: 051db138d31c
   - order: 4
     useCheckmark: true